sneakers-the-rat/infrastructure/_sections/2_2_federation.md

 !! we also have to give up the golden idol of perfect computability, reasoning, and integrity in favor of transparency, autonomy. not just as a "it's hard in federated dbs" but also because we *shouldn't try* to do them because those projects are fundamentally coercive. !! the goal is to make something that *works* and *does the things that scientists want to do* instead of something *magic*.
 Those constraints are mostly from the needs of corporate DBs who don't need people to access and modify the database.
 We have different needs -- something to support our research instead creating a database for the sake of the database.

 [^federatedterm]: though there are subtleties to the terminology, with related terms like "multidatabase," "data integration," and "data lake" composing subtle shades of a shared idea.
 I will use federated databases as a single term that encompasses these multiple ideas here, for the sake of constraining the scope of the paper.

-!! breakdown of the components of federated databases - implementation, schema, etc.

 Amit Sheth and James Larson, in their reference description of federated database systems, describe the *design autonomy* as one critical dimension that characterizes them: